Understanding Jet Scaling and Jet Vetos in Higgs Searches

 In Fig.~\ref{fig:staircase2} we show the $R_{(n+1)/n}$ distribution for the WBF Higgs signal as well as the electroweak $Z$+jets channel at order $\matx \propto \alpha^3 \alpha_s^n$.
 From signal and background studies for WBF Higgs production~\cite{wbf,cjv} we know that these processes have different jet radiation patterns.
 However, for the total cross section with minimal cuts we still observe an approximate staircase scaling $R_{(n+1)/n} =$~const.
 The slight drop in $R_{(n+1)/n}$ is due to different classes of Feynman diagrams contributing to the electroweak process at different jet multiplicities, including WBF topologies, $Z$ bremsstrahlung, and $WW/WZ$ pair production

 If we want to use jet scaling for Higgs searches, we need to consider background suppression cuts.
 As an illustrative example we study WBF Higgs production $qq \to qqH$ with a decay $H \to \tau \tau$ or $H \to WW$~\cite{wbf}.
 Fixed-order corrections to the inclusive rate are known to be moderate~\cite{wbf_nlo}.
 We are only interested in the production process so neglect the Higgs decay products entirely.
-Starting from exactly two tagging jets defined as the hardest jets with
+Starting from exactly two tagging jets defined as the most forward and backward jets with

 we compute the jet activity in the to-be-vetoed region